Python-PyQt/PyQt6-Docs/descriptions/QtHelp/QHelpContentModel-createContents-f-1.rst

     :status: todo
     :pysig: 96e648b0c213feb955e3dc2c56751cf2
     :realsig: (const QString&)
-    :digest: 80f9e17e1979c5ea75625a3b455e0890
+    :digest: eec61e70f0499a9c3adfb4b5c97a6165

-Creates new contents by querying the help system for contents specified for the *customFilterName*.
+Creates new contents by querying the help system for contents specified for the custom *filter* name.